 Unlike astringent ingredients, sulfur for acne is a gentle drying agent.
 It helps exfoliate the skin, meaning it clears away the layer of dead skin cells and excess oil on the surface of the skin, but it doesn’t dry out the skin to the point of getting irritated and causing more acne.
 This can help prevent clogged pores that often lead to blackheads and whiteheads.
 There’s also a chance sulfur can help reduce pimples, but we’re less convinced of this claim.
 Pimples are the result of a minor infection due to acne-causing bacteria, called p. acnes, getting stuck in a pore.
 Some studies have shown sulfur to be mildly antibacterial, but there haven’t been any studies on whether or not sulfur can kill p. acnes bacteria specifically, or in numbers significant enough to actually help prevent pimples.
 However, because p. acnes’ main food source is the oil our skin produces, by clearing away excess oil, sulfur could reduce p. acnes’ food source enough to deplete their numbers.
 But again, sulfur’s effect on pimples is far less certain than its effect on blackheads and whiteheads.

-There are only two downsides to sulfur.
+There are only two downsides of using sulfur as a home treatment for pimples.
 First, it is not a good idea for dry skin.
 It can be useful for all other skin types, even sensitive skin, but if your skin is already dry, the last thing you want is to dry it out even more.
 The second downside is the smell.
 It’s true, pure sulfur has a terrible rotten eggs smell, but the small amounts included in acne products don’t have such a strong aroma.
 Many people say products that include sulfur for acne smell a bit funny, but not in an unbearable way.

 Natural Remedy #3: Lemon for Acne

-Lemon for acne is one of the classic natural remedies for acne, but does it really work?
+Lemon is one of the classic natural homemade acne remedies, but does it really work?
 Yes, but it isn’t the best option for everybody.

 There’s one more important warning about lemon juice: it may not be safe for dark skin tones.
 The high levels of vitamin C in lemons can cause a skin-lightening effect.
 In fair skin, this could help reduce the visibility of dark spots caused by acne, but in dark skin, this could result in light spots or more dark spots.
 If you have dark skin and want to try lemon for acne, we recommend diluting it with honey and testing a small area on your arm for a few days first.